Scientific Evidence Backs Up What Millions of Men Already Knew

 There have been concerns that testosterone therapy increases the risk of coronary events, including warnings added to labels about the increased risk.

-Another study found that treating over-65s with testosterone gels for a year increased their testosterone levels to that expected in a man of 30.
+Another study found that treating men over 65 years with testosterone gels for a year increased their testosterone levels to that expected in a man of 30.

 This did not improve their energy but did improve their mood and depressive symptoms.